 One Day in Rome Before Our Sun Princess Cruise

-If you only have one day in Rome before a cruise, don’t stress — you can still see iconic landmarks, eat incredible food, and soak up the magic of the Eternal City without feeling rushed.
-This was our exact experience before boarding the Sun Princess, and this simple itinerary hits all the highlights while staying totally doable.
+If you only have one day in Rome before your cruise, don’t stress — you can still see the city’s most iconic landmarks, enjoy incredible food, and soak up the magic of the Eternal City without feeling rushed.
+This itinerary is perfect for cruise travelers flying into Rome the day before embarkation or anyone planning a pre‑cruise stay before sailing from Civitavecchia.

 Heads up: This post has affiliate links.
 If you use them, I earn a tiny commission — the kind that fuels coffee, not private jets.
 Thanks for supporting my travel‑obsessed corner of the internet.